spacer

 Reuben Wiggins-Thomas The midfielder is without doubt the best named footballer in the Spireites long history.

-Robert Primrose Wilson Better known simply as "Bob".
+Robert Primrose Better known simply as "Bob".
 The former Gunners goalie has had some stick over the years for his strange middle name but, disappointingly, there's a decent reason for it - the Scots have a tradition of using the mother's maiden name for their children's middle.

 Wolfgang Wolf You couldn't make this up.
 A stalwart pro for nearly 12 years with Bundesliga side 1.FC Kaiserslautern, he stepped into coaching with Stuttgart Kickers in 1994 before landing his dream job... yes, Wolfgang Wolf became coach of Wolfsburg.
 It was a sad day, 5 years later, when he left for Nurnberg.
 Nicknamed Wolfie.
 Probably.